Zenith Cable Modem: The Zenith MAC layer

 CSMA/CD, or Ethernet "like" was expanded by reducing the data rate to 500 kbit/s for up to 50 (100?) miles plant radius and to 4 Mbit/s for up to 25 mi plant radius.
 The transmitting device first listened for activity.
 If there was activity, it would activate the "A" LED, and wait.
-Activity is defined as any RF energy, intelligible or not, at an absolute amplitude of -25 dBmV into the device receive port within a 1 MHz or 6 MHz passband (500kbit/s or 4 Mbit/s respectively.)
+Activity is defined as any RF energy, intelligible or not, at an absolute amplitude of -25 dBmV into the device receive port within a 1 MHz or 6 MHz passband (500 kbit/s or 4 Mbit/s respectively.)

-Upon detection of no activity, using appropriate backoff timers (as per Ethernet CSMA/CD standard), the CM transmitted a preamble followed by the start of the Ethernet frame.
+Upon detection of no activity, using appropriate back off timers (as per Ethernet CSMA/CD standard), the CM transmitted a preamble followed by the start of the Ethernet frame.
 Simultaneously, the transmitting CM would begin listening for its own burst.
 If the CM were able to decode its own burst, and correctly compare a checksum of the first 17 bytes of the packet, it would declare no-collision, and continue.
 If there was a checksum error, it would declare a collision, and stop transmitting after the 19th byte.
-This was easily and directly measured using Novell LANalyzer software on a dedicated Windows 3.1 for Workgroups PC.
+This was easily and directly measured using Novell Analyzer software on a dedicated Windows 3.1 for Workgroups PC.

 The card kept some locally accessible counters on excessive and late collisions, but there was no driver or management.

-By November 20, 1996, Zenith released SNMP MIBs and management for their Channelmizer under software release 9.32, under the title "Node Data Controller SNMP".
+By November 20, 1996, Zenith released SNMP MIBs and management for their Channelizer under software release 9.32, under the title "Node Data Controller SNMP".